mouse-reeve/kyranides/book_2.md

 that fall in an Epilepsie, and them that have
 Fits of the Mother._ And its Hair suffumigated
 _does the same_.

+B.

+{G}, i.e. _a Cow, known to all._ Take the dry
+Dung of this Creature, beat it, sift it, weigh of it ℔j.
+Wax ℥vj.
+Cabbage Juice ℥vj. (or in another Book iij.) raw Eggs iv. the best
+Oyl ℔j.
+Beat what is to be beaten, melt what is to be melted, put in the Eggs, and dissolve all a little longer. _By this Plaster you may cure the Spleen, Falling Sickness, Dropsie, and such like, and also water Ruptures, and the out._ Keep it secret, because it is a great thing.
+And if you dissolve the Dung in Vinegar, and anoint any place, or a _Vessel of
+Honey with it, Ants will not creep up._ And
+Cow Hoofs boyled, and eaten with Vinegar,
+_resist all Poysons, nothing more._ And Cow's
+Call _breaks the Corns o our Flesh and beautifies the Face._ And its Dung suffumigated under the Patient's Chair, _hastens the Birth, and brings away the After-burthen._

+B.

+{G}, i.e. _a Frog, a well known Animal._
+If one cuts its Tongue out, and let it go again alive, and make a superscription upon the Tongue thus, _XV Vox. chuoch, coja
+MH yogi edammoth,_ and shall lay it privately upon a Woman, as she is asleep, _the
+Woman will tell whatever she has done all her
+Life time._